Frequently Asked Questions

 How can I schedule a retreat?

-The Center is open to those individuals or groups (adults only) who would like some quiet time away to grow closer to God.
+The Center is open to those individuals or groups (Over 18 years of age only) who would like some quiet time away to grow closer to God.
 Please contact the office at 214-331-6224 ext.
 114 at least two weeks in advance of your desired retreat date.
-The cost for a day retreat is $25 and $45 per night for those who stay overnight.
-Please ask about meal service.

 What is a Friar?